 Scrivener is not nearly as difficult and overwhelming as you may have been lead to believe.
 Just take it one step at a time.
-You can learn the basics right here on my blog for FREE in a couple of hours, (With testing what you learn as you go along.) or you can enroll in a video course and learn even faster.
+You can learn the basics right here on my blog for FREE in a couple of hours or you can enroll in a video course and learn even faster.

 These highly detailed cheat sheets cover:

 • The regions of the user interface and what they do

 • What tools are available and what they do

 • What compile setting to choose to get the correct format for your book

 Join my email list and I will keep you posted on new trainings and time-sensitive deals